The creativity of author, designer, broadcaster Ben Arogundade

-A POPSTAR'S HERITAGE: What race and ethnicity is Rihanna?
+A POPSTAR'S HERITAGE: What ethnicity is Rihanna?
 Is she black, white, mixed race, American, British or Jamaican?
-These are just some of the questions Internet-users type into their browsers every month in their search for information on the music celebrity's background, nationality and parents.
-Above; Rihanna photographed by Camilla Akrans for US 'Harper's Bazaar'.
+These are just some of the questions Internet-users type into their browsers in their search for information on the music celebrity's background, nationality and parents.
+Above left; Rihanna photographed by Camilla Akrans for US 'Harper's Bazaar'.
 Above right: English statesman and military leader Oliver Cromwell did more to influence the race and ethnicity of Rihanna's birthplace, Barbados, than any other historical figure.
 In 1648 he deported 50,000 Irish dissidents to the island, who subsequently mixed with the black population.